Connect with others who understand.

 Choosing Softer Foods

-• Meat with cartilage or tendons
+• Large pieces of meat with cartilage or tendons

 • Sticky foods like peanut butter or sticky rice